awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 {{%notice note%}}
-There is an allocation Strategy named `capacityOptimizedPrioritized`.
+There is an allocation Strategy named `capacityOptimized` and `capacityOptimizedPrioritized`.
 What would be the results if you repeat the same exercise with this allocation strategy?
 {{% /notice %}}

 {{% /expand %}}